30 Thriving Niches for B2B Copywriters in 2020

 Set yourself apart as a B2B copywriting specialist

-In my opinion, the simplest way to find new clients — no matter where you are in your copywriting career — is to play to your strengths …
+In my opinion, the simplest way to find new clients, and get paid to write — no matter where you are in your copywriting career — is to play to your strengths …

 In other words, go with what you know best!